Andrej40701/Voting-DApp/README.md

 # Voting-DApp

-A simple E-voting decentralised application built on the Ethereum blockchain.
+A simple E-voting decentralized application built on the Ethereum blockchain.